LeoChenJunan/cnn-residual-comparison/readme.md

 # CNN vs Residual CNN Experiment

+## Project Overview

+This project compares three convolutional neural network (CNN) architectures under the same training setting to analyze the impact of Residual Blocks and regularization techniques on model performance and generalization ability.

+The three models include:
+- Baseline CNN (no Residual Block, no regularization)
+- Residual CNN (Model A)
+- Residual CNN with Data Augmentation and Dropout (Model B)

+All models are trained on images with input size 3 × 32 × 32 and evaluated under identical training conditions.

 ---

-## 一、模型架構設計說明
+## Model Architectures

-本實驗設計三種卷積神經網路（CNN）模型，目的在於系統性分析 Residual Block 以及正則化技術（Data Augmentation 與 Dropout）對模型訓練行為與效能的影響。

-為確保實驗公平性，三個模型皆使用相同輸入大小 3 × 32 × 32，前段為卷積層，中段為不同 Block，後段皆使用 Global Average Pooling（GAP）。
+### Baseline Model
+The Baseline model is a standard CNN composed of stacked convolutional layers with ReLU activation.
+It does not include Batch Normalization, Residual Connections, or any form of regularization.
+This model serves as the control group for comparison.

 ---

-### Baseline
-Baseline：無 Residual Block，無 Data Augmentation 與 Dropout
+### Model A (Residual CNN)
+Model A introduces Residual Blocks into the network architecture.
+Each Residual Block consists of two convolutional layers with Batch Normalization and an identity shortcut connection.
+This design improves gradient flow and stabilizes training in deeper networks.

 ---

-### Model A
+### Model B (Residual CNN + Regularization)
-Model A：加入 Residual Block，不使用正則化技術
+Model B is based on Model A but further incorporates regularization techniques.
+Data Augmentation (random flipping and cropping) is applied during training, and Dropout (p = 0.5) is added in the classifier to reduce overfitting and improve generalization performance.

 ---

-### Model B
-Model B：在 Model A 基礎上，加入 Data Augmentation 與 Dropout
+## Training Configuration

+All models are trained using the same hyperparameters:

+- Learning Rate: 1e-3
+- Batch Size: 64
+- Epochs: 50

 ---

-## 二、模型比較（Accuracy Visualization）
+## Experimental Results

-### Accuracy Comparison (Baseline vs Model A vs Model B)
+### Accuracy Comparison

 <p align="center">
   <img src="https://raw.githubusercontent.com/LeoChenJunan/cnn-residual-comparison/main/Baseline/output/output_accuracy.png" width="32%">